 5 Steps to Carrot Planting Success

 - Choose a spot in full sun and prepare your soil with organic matter like sheep pellets and compost.
-Carrots like a loose free-draining soil.
+Carrots like a loose, free-draining, fertile soil.

 - Feed carrots with vegetable food.